About

 A brief history of phrase finding…

-The Phrasefinder website was founded in 1997 by Gary Martin, who writes the Meanings and Origins section of the site and the Phrase A Week posts.
-It grew out of post-graduate research into computational linguistics that was developed in 1985 in a Sheffield Hallam University research project into the use of artificial intelligence techniques to aid the teaching of writing.
+The Phrasefinder website was established in 1997 by Gary Martin, who creates the Meanings and Origins section and Phrase A Week content.
+The site developed from post-graduate research into computational linguistics conducted in 1985 at Sheffield Hallam University, examining artificial intelligence applications for writing instruction.

-The site initially hosted a searchable database of phrases and idioms called The Phrase Thesaurus, which uses artificial intelligence methods to enhance search results.
+The site originally provided "a searchable database of phrases and idioms called The Phrase Thesaurus," which leverages AI to improve search functionality.

 Meanings and Origins

-In 1998 a listing of the meanings and origins of phrases was added.
-That list of idioms and phrases now contains the origins of more than 2,400 entries - making it the largest such public reference on the Internet.
+A section documenting phrase meanings and origins launched in 1998.
+This resource now contains "the origins of more than 2,400 entries – making it the largest such public reference on the Internet," according to the site.

 How reliable is it?